dkandalov/code-history-mining/README.md

 2001-07-09 23:51:53 +0100,ce0bb8f59ea7de1ac3bb4f678f7ddf84fe9388ed,egamma <egamma>,.vcm_meta,,,,MODIFICATION,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,"added .classpath for eclipse"
 ```
 Columns:
- - commit date - in "yyyy-MM-dd HH:mm:ss Z" format (see [javadoc](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) for details).
+ - __commit date__ - in "yyyy-MM-dd HH:mm:ss Z" format (see [javadoc](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) for details).
- - revision - format depends on underlying VCS.
+ - __revision__ - format depends on underlying VCS.
- - author - committer name from VCS.
+ - __author__ - committer name from VCS.
- - file name after change - empty if file was deleted.
+ - __file name after change__ - empty if file was deleted.
- - file name before change - empty if file was added or didn't change.
+ - __file name before change__ - empty if file was added or didn't change.
- - path to file after change - empty if files was deleted or is in root folder.
+ - __path to file after change__ - empty if files was deleted or is in root folder.
- - path to file before change - empty if file was added, didn't change or is in root folder.
+ - __path to file before change__ - empty if file was added, didn't change or is in root folder.
- - change type - can be "NEW", "MODIFICATION", "MOVED" or "DELETED".
+ - __change type__ - can be "NEW", "MODIFICATION", "MOVED" or "DELETED".
 Renaming or moving file is "MOVED" even if file content has changed.
- - number of lines in file before change - "-1" if file is binary or "Grab change size" checkbox is disabled in "Grab Project History" dialog;
+ - __number of lines in file before change__ - "-1" if file is binary or "Grab change size" checkbox is disabled in "Grab Project History" dialog;
-   "-2" if file was too big diff.
+   "-2" if file is too big for IntelliJ to diff.
- - number of lines in file after change
+ - __number of lines in file after change__ - similar to above.
- - number of lines added
+ - __number of lines added__ - similar to above.
- - number of lines modified
+ - __number of lines modified__ - similar to above.
- - number of lines removed
+ - __number of lines removed__ - similar to above.
- - number of chars in file before change
+ - __number of chars in file before change__ - similar to above.
- - number of chars in file after change
+ - __number of chars in file after change__ - similar to above.
- - number of chars added
+ - __number of chars added__ - similar to above.
- - number of chars modified
+ - __number of chars modified__ - similar to above.
- - number of chars removed
+ - __number of chars removed__ - similar to above.
- - commit message - new line breaks are replaced with "\\n".
+ - __commit message__ - new line breaks are replaced with "\\n".

 Output csv format should be compatible with [RFC4180](http://www.apps.ietf.org/rfc/rfc4180.html).